nanditechbytes/containerisation-kaniko-eks/README.md

 # This repository demonstrates how to set up Kaniko on EKS to build and push Docker images to a private Docker Hub repository.
-The workflow leverages GitHub Actions to automate the build and deployment process using Kubernetes.

 ## Step 1: Use the provided kaniko-sa.yaml to create a Kubernetes service account for Kaniko.
 ```yaml